They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 In early 2018, he was released from prison.
 He was on parole and looking for ways to help drug users in his hometown.

-He found his way to advocacy work as well, and through that work, found Ziegenhorn.
+He found his way to advocacy work and, through that work, found Ziegenhorn.

 Soon they were dating.